VillagerUnknown/VillagerCoin/README.md

 * Optionally earn coins by killing vanilla mobs.
 * Optionally earn coins by killing modded mobs.
 * Optionally earn coins by killing breedable mobs.
 (For easier coins.)
-* Optionally change trades for Villagers, and Wandering Traders, and replace the Emerald trades with Coin trades.
+* Optionally change trades for Villagers, and Wandering Traders, to replace the Emerald trades with Coin trades.
 * Optionally allow players to flip individual coins for a heads or tails result in chat.
+* Optionally allow coins to sink in liquids.
-* _Additional features can be added with addons like Receipts, Ledgers, Coin Banks, Coin Stacks, custom structures, and loot integrations with mods like the Graveyards & Ghosts and Better Archeology mods._
+* _Additional features can be enabled with add-ons like Receipts, Ledgers, Coin Banks, and Coin Stacks._

 ## Coin Currency